mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 &nbsp; _"Look at this guy, he is still smiling!"_

 Hey, that was someone commenting about me!

 Further up the road, I see Katie and Jason, more friends of mine from _Victoria_.

 <!----->
 Jason is running beside me, his words of encouragement hit me well.
 Instantly, the pain in my lower back disappears.
 I am back in the aero-bars, picking off every rider ahead of me.

 It is the rider behind me that is my motivation.
 I wonder, _"Will Kevin catch me before we get back into town?"_

-Highway 97 is coned off for the cyclists and the descent back to _Penticton_.
-I pre-rode this a year ago and noted how as the valley warmed, convective winds moving uphill made for some tricky handling with a TT bike.
-The wind I expected is not nearly as intense today.
+Highway 97 is coned off for the cyclists and this is fast descent back to _Penticton_.
+I pre-rode this segment a year ago and noted as the valley warmed, convective winds blowing uphill made for some tricky handling with a TT bike.
+The wind I expected, is not nearly as intense today.

 Head down and pressure on the pedals, Kevin is still coming.

 _Skaha Lake Road_ and I am back on the closed road into town.
 This is my first look at the race leaders, almost half way done with the marathon.
 What I am looking at feels incomprehensible.

 ![](/assets/jpg/IMG_1340-977x550.jpeg EASTSIDE ROAD)